 This stunning example takes the words LOVE ME LIKE YOU DO (by Ellie Goulding) from the film Fifty Shades of Grey.
 Do you have a special song that means something to you both?
 A song from when you met, or the first dance from your wedding perhaps?
 Adding a name can personalise the giftwrap even further.

-The gift below has black paper, with a copper Lulu font and a heart icon.
+The gift below has black paper, with a Rose Gold Lulu font and a heart icon.
 It has been tied with a black organza ribbon for a luxurious touch.

 4. Shower them with gifts!